Chart Color Schemes

 Employment performance in Highland Park has been broadly consistent with national averages

-Highland Park's workforce is skilled, with the construction sector notably prominent.
-Its unemployment rate was 4.1% as of September 2025, with estimated employment growth of 2.2% over the preceding year.
+Highland Park's workforce is skilled with notable representation in the construction sector.
+The unemployment rate was 4.1% as of September 2025.
+Employment growth over the past year was estimated at 2.2%.

 Frequently Asked Questions - Employment